microsoft/pxt-adafruit/docs/lessons/strobe-light/activity.md

 ### ~

-Create a `for loop` that will loop from 0 to 4 to indicate the x-coordinates of the micro:bit display.
+Create a `for loop` that will loop from 0 to 4 to indicate the x-coordinates of the @boardname@ display.

 ```blocks
 for (let i = 0; i < 5; i++) {